emmanuelranjith84/telstra-java-challenge/README.md

 ## Scenario

-Using the sample data “cars.zip” create a simple, resuable Java library that:
+Using the sample data in car_specs.csv and car_regos.csv create a simple, resuable Java library that:

 - pre-loads the give data records